Skip to content

 WethosAI's assessment incorporates multiple perspectives to ensure results reflect a complete behavioral picture.
 Built-in mechanisms capture both your self-view and how others — peers, collaborators, and leadership — experience your behaviors.
 This multi-perspective approach reduces blind spots and produces a more accurate, well-rounded profile than self-assessment alone.

-Beyond the four Wethos Style scales, the platform operates on a deeper taxonomy that enriches profiles over time through real interaction data:
+Beyond the four Wethos Style scales, the platform operates on a deeper taxonomy that enriches profiles over time through real interaction data.

 Traits

-Observable behavioral characteristics measured by degree across 86 dimensions.
-Traits are organized into six categories: Wisdom, Expression, Temperament, Heart, Outlook, and Sociability.
+Observable behavioral characteristics measured by degree across 86+ dimensions.
 Unlike the four scales (which are established through the assessment), traits are enriched dynamically as the platform analyzes meeting transcripts and platform interactions.

 Cognitive Biases